 Opening Ceremony of the Grandvaux Spa Village in the village of Nagara

-On March 30th 2020, a ceremony will be held on the occasion of the opening of Grandvaux Spa Village, a resort-type glamping area inspired by the village of Grandvaux in Switzerland.
+On July 1st, 2020, a ceremony was held on the occasion of the opening of Grandvaux Spa Village, a resort-type glamping area inspired by the village of Grandvaux in Switzerland.

-During their 1971 trip through Europe, Their Majesties Emperor Showa and Empress Kojun visited the world-renowned vineyards on the shore of Lake Geneva.
-They were welcomed by the owner of the vineyard, Samuel Porta, who was the Syndic (mayor) of Grandvaux at the time.
+In 1971, their Majesties Emperor Showa and Empress Kojun visited the world-renowned Lavaux vineyards on the shore of Lake Geneva during their trip through Europe.
+They were welcomed by vineyard owner Samuel Porta, who was also the Syndic (mayor) of Grandvaux at the time.
 Following the Imperial visit, Grandvaux maintained a close relationship with Furusato-Mura, a district in the village of Nagara, which eventually resulted in the two villages being twinned in July 1979.
 By donating its former embassy building to the village of Nagara, the Embassy of Switzerland in Japan encouraged the establishment of this sister city affiliation.

 In 2011, Grandvaux was merged into Bourg-en-Lavaux.
-However, a friendship relation is still maintained; in 2018 Yves Porta, winegrower and grandson of the Syndic who had welcomed Emperor Showa, invited Etsuro Honda, Ambassador of Japan to Switzerland, to visit his family’s vineyards.
+However, a friendship relation is still very much alive; in 2018 Yves Porta, winegrower and grandson of the Syndic who had welcomed Emperor Showa, invited Etsuro Honda, Ambassador of Japan to Switzerland, to visit his family’s vineyards.